Homura Akemi: In The Rebellion Story

 In Puella Magi Madoka Magica: Rebellion, Homura fights with her fellow magical girls against new monsters called "Nightmares" (ナイトメア, Naitomea).
 However, after some time, Homura realizes something is strange about her memories and starts to investigate.
 She finds out eventually the Mitakihara city is an idealized world created by her subconscious while she is on the verge of becoming a witch and is being experimented on by Kyubey who wants to observe "Ultimate Madoka" (アルティメット・まどか, Arutimetto Madoka) that has become a concept.
 Homura chooses to become a witch without being guided by Ultimate Madoka to destroy Kyubey's scheme.
 Ultimate Madoka appears to take Homura to heaven.
-However, Homura starts upsurping and becomes Demon Homura (悪魔 ほむら, Akuma Homura), splitting her and her god form, sealing her powers and rewriting the universe.
-Unlike Ultimate Madoka, Demon Homura can take human form in the new world and does not exist as a concept.
+However, Homura starts usurping her and becomes Demon Homura (悪魔 ほむら, Akuma Homura), splitting her and her magical girl form, sealing her powers and rewriting the universe.
 She manages to enslave the Incubator race, who now work under her to take on the curses of the new world.
+Unlike Ultimate Madoka, who erased herself from physical existence after rewriting reality, Demon Homura can take human form in the new world and is not a magical girl in this form.
 Demon Homura's powers are sealed within her earring, which can change to and from a lizard form, and walk around on its own.
 Despite proclaiming herself as the devil, Madoka, Sayaka, Kyoko, Mami and Nagisa are all given happy lives in her new world.
 A post-credits scene shows a weary Homura seated in a chair watching over Mitakihara with a badly beaten and mentally scarred Kyubey nearby before she leans over a cliff and falls.